Gatter Autowerk Reichstadt: Founding

-New beginning after the Second World War
+After WWII

-At the end of the Second World War, Willibald Gatter found himself a refugee in Western Germany.
+At the end of the Second World War, Willibald Gatter found himself a refugee in Western Germany after the expulsion of Germans from Czechoslovakia.
 Here he attempted to relaunch his car production in the 1950s.

 His aim was again an affordable car for the middle classes, that had little money to spend in the reconstruction years following the Second World War.
-Willibald Gatter thus built the so-called "Gatter-Mini" during the years 1952 to 1958.
+The result was the so-called Gatter-Mini produced from 1952 to 1958.
 Consumer preference for large American-style vehicles made the quest for investment capital difficult.
-The "Gatter Mini" thus remained a prototype and never went into serial production.
+The Gatter Mini thus remained a prototype and never went into serial production.

 Legacy

 Today, Willibald Gatter is considered to be one of the fathers of the “Volkswagen”.
-In the Czech Republic a Gatter-collector's badge was dedicated to him in 2006, commemorating his 110th birthday and the 80 years since building his first prototype of a “people's car” in 1926, in Czech Lidového Auta.
+In the Czech Republic a Gatter-collector's badge was dedicated to him in 2006, commemorating his 110th birthday and the 80 years since building his first prototype of a “people's car” in 1926.

-Today only one unit of the “Kleine Gatter” seems to exist.
+Today only one unit of the Kleine Gatter seems to exist.
 It is an elegant four seater with reverse gear and chain drive produced in 1932.